-

 In 1907, a Territorial Water Code was created which enables water rights to be be severed from the land.
 The State Engineer's duty is to administer water rights throughout the state.

-New Mexico has no laws or statues dealing with the legal ownership of rainwater.
+New Mexico has no laws or statutes dealing with the legal ownership of rainwater.

 Because the state relies on prior appropriate, all water rights are already accounted for; consequently, all developers must acquire existing rights before they can proceed.
 This is leading to developers and builders to integrate water conservation into all new developments and in some cases the incorporation of rainwater harvesting systems for outside watering purposes.
 These features directly reduce the amount of water that must be acquired for a development.